 See her website for a list of her accomplishments and more information.

-This supplement can likely be purchased at many local stores including Vitamin Shoppe, Walmart, GNC, Target, Walgreens, CVS, Rite Aid, Costco, Sams Club and Vitamin World.
+This supplement is popular can likely be purchased at many local stores including Vitamin Shoppe, Walmart, GNC, Target, Walgreens, CVS, Rite Aid, Costco, Sams Club, and Vitamin World.

 Here are prices of the supplement on OmaxHealth.com: